ScottAnk/lerpr/README.md

     [Trello Board:](https://trello.com/b/MdiMxixR/lerpr)

 ### Next Steps:
-    The following items are out iceebox items that will be implemented in later versions
+    The following items are our icebox items that will be implemented in later versions.
     1. As a user, I want to be able to use Dark Mode.
     2. As a user, I want to be able to access premade backgrounds to trace.
     3. As a user, I want to be able to add more control points to a curve.